Learning to Reorient Objects with Stable Placements Afforded by Extrinsic Supports: Related Work

-There are also some works that utilize data-driven methods for generalization to unseen objects to obtain the object’s stable placements on the complex supports based on the sensor perception.
-Given the point clouds of objects, Jiang \textit{et al.} \cite{jiang2012learning,jiang2012learning2} manually design features representation and use the Support Vector Machine to find objects' placements on several supports.
-The work \cite{berscheid2020self} proposes a constructive learning method considering stable and unstable poses to obtain the placement pose of various objects.
-Fox \textit{et al.} \cite{paxton2021predicting} solve the rearrangement task to place objects under semantic instructions.
-They also use the stable and unstable point clouds poses of the query objects to train the discriminator for placements classification.
-We follow a similar idea and train classifiers to discriminate placements with supports and unstable poses.
-The work \cite{paxton2021predicting} determines the placement pose of the query object satisfying a particular relationship by the optimization approach.
-In our work, we leverage a multi-stage prediction method to generate as well as refine diverse stable placements of objects.
-In \cite{cheng2021learning,you2021omnihang}, the object's placements are found by regressing the contact points on the object and the support.
-The position relationship of the object-support pair is considered, while the supporting effect of the table is ignored.
-When considering the kinematics of the robot with a fixed base in the scene, a single placement pose is not sufficient for reorienting tasks.
+Several works have explored data-driven methods for generalizing to novel objects and obtaining stable placements on complex supports based on visual perception.
+Jiang \textit{et al.} \cite{jiang2012learning,jiang2012learning2} manually design features to represent point clouds of objects and use Support Vector Machines to obtain object placements on several supports.
+Berscheid \textit{et al.} \cite{berscheid2020self} propose a constructive learning method that considers both stable and unstable poses to obtain placement poses for various objects.
+Paxton \textit{et al.} \cite{paxton2021predicting} solve the rearrangement task to place objects based on semantic instructions and use a discriminator trained on stable and unstable poses to classify different placements.
+They also use an optimization approach to determine the placement pose of the query object that satisfies a specific instruction.
+Similarly, we train a classifier to discriminate different placements.
+We select stable placements with high stability scores assigned by our classifier.
+Other works, such as Cheng \textit{et al.} \cite{cheng2021learning} and You \textit{et al.} \cite{you2021omnihang}, use neural network models that predict contact points on the objects to generate object placements.
+These approaches consider the contact between the object and the support while ignoring the table.
+However, more than a single placement is needed for object reorientation, and the robot's motions need to be considered.